 Question Answer Marks Guidance 1(f) Discuss whether or not a cut in income tax would stop deflation.
 Up to 3 marks for why it might: A cut in income tax will increase disposable income / purchasing power (1) this may increase spending (1) higher spending may encourage more investment (1) higher total (aggregate) demand (1) may encourage firms to raise prices/demand-pull inflation (1).
 Higher demand may encourage firms to expand (1) they may take on extra workers (1) reduce unemployment (1) they may pay higher wages (1) increasing costs of production (1) causing cost-push inflation (1).
-Up to 3 marks for why it might not: Consumers may lack confidence (1) and so not spend any more / may save (1) may still delay purchases (1) they may spend on imports rather than domestic products (1).
+Apply this example to all questions command word DISCUSS (1(f), 1(h), 2(d), 3(d), 4(d), 5(d), 6(d) Each point may be credited only once, side of an argument, but separate deve as to how/why the outcome may differ rewarded. and 7(d)) on either elopment Generic example mark Up to 3 marks for why it might not: Consumers may lack confidence (1) and so not spend any more / may save (1) may still delay purchases (1) they may spend on imports rather than domestic products (1).
 Firms may lack confidence (1) and so not invest (1).
-Marks Apply this example to all questions command word DISCUSS (1(f), 1(h), 2(d), 3(d), 4(d), 5(d), 6(d) Each point may be credited only once, side of an argument, but separate deveras to how/why the outcome may differ rewarded.
-Generic example Tax revenue may decrease because of reason e.g. incomes may be lower. and 7(d)) on either elopment Any extra investment which takes place may reduce costs of production (1) and so prices may fall further (1).
+Any extra investment which takes place may reduce costs of production (1) and so prices may fall further (1).
 Firms may have spare capacity (1) and so may be able to increase output without increasing average costs of production (1) and so prices may not rise (1).
 Government tax revenue may fall (1) reducing government spending which may mean that total demand does not rise (1).
-Tax revenue may increase because incomes may be higher i.e. reverse of 1st argument Tax revenue may increase because of a different reason that is not the reverse of a previous argument e.ggovernment spending on subsidies may stimulate the economy more than spending on education.
-Demand-pull inflation and/or cost-push may be shown on a diagram.
-1 inflation
+Tax revenue may decrease 1 because of reason e.g. incomes may be lower.
+1 Tax revenue may increase because incomes may be higher i.e. reverse of 1st argument 0 Government tax revenue may fall (1) reducing government spending Tax revenue may increase because of a different reason that is not the reverse of a previous argument e.ggovernment spending on subsidies may stimulate the economy more than spending on education.
+Demand-pull inflation and/or cost-push may be shown on a diagram. inflation

-.
-622.61.22 Question Answer Marks Guidance 1(g) Explain, using information from the extract, why wage rises have been low in Japan.
+Question Answer Marks Guidance 1(g) Explain, using information from the extract, why wage rises have been low in Japan.
 4 Trade unions have been concentrating on trying to achieve shorter working hours (1) this may suggest they have not been pressing for wage rises (1).
 Higher demand for labour has been matched by higher supply (1) the higher supply has come from immigration (1) and a higher proportion of women in the labour force / people working past retirement age (1) making it easier for firms to recruit workers without raising wages (1).
 Long experience of deflation / low economic growth (1) may have resulted in lower consumer spending / low profits / real wages may have increased (1).
 Job insecurity (1) less willing to press for wage rises (1).